jonmarkgo/cutthroat-anagrams/README.md

      - 🟡 **Yellow border**: 5-6 letters (medium points)
      - 🟢 **Green border**: 7+ letters (high points)
    - Score is based on total letters in your claimed words
-   - Game ends when players vote to end or tiles run out
+   - Game ends when all tiles are flipped and players vote to end or all tiles are claimed

 ### Advanced Features

 - **Voice Recognition**: Enable your microphone for hands-free word claiming
 - **Tie Breaking**: Simultaneous claims are resolved by coin flip
 - **Reconnection**: Rejoin games if disconnected
-- **Auto-flip Timer**: New tiles appear automatically every 10 seconds (resets when words are claimed)
+- **Auto-flip Timer**: New tiles appear automatically every 10 seconds (resets when words are claimed) if someone does not flip manually first

 ## 🚀 Getting Started